slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

 1. A [JReleaser](https://github.com/jreleaser/release-action/tree/java#slsa-builder) Java builder which wraps the existing [GitHub Action for JReleaser](https://github.com/jreleaser/release-action) into a SLSA3-compliant builder.
 The integration was done by [aalmiray@](https://github.com/aalmiray), the maintainer of the [JReleaser](https://jreleaser.org) project.
 The resulting builder is hosted in the same repository as its original [Action](https://github.com/jreleaser/release-action/blob/java/.github/workflows/builder_slsa3.yml), so that JReleaser users can continue using the repositories they are already accustomed to.

-2. A [Maven builder](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/maven#readme), contributed by [AdaLogics](https://adalogics.com).
+2. A [Maven builder](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/maven#readme), contributed by [Ada Logics](https://adalogics.com).
 This builder is currently hosted in the OpenSSF SLSA repository.

-3. A [Gradle builder](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/gradle#readme), contributed by [AdaLogics](https://adalogics.com).
+3. A [Gradle builder](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/gradle#readme), contributed by [Ada Logics](https://adalogics.com).
 This builder is currently hosted in the OpenSSF SLSA repository.

 These Java builders can publish provenance attestation on Maven central.
 Additionally, the JReleaser SLSA builder can provide attestation for artifacts published as GitHub release assets and/or uploaded to cloud storage such as AWS S3.
 Like other builders released by the SLSA Tooling SIG, the provenance can be verified using the [slsa-verifier](https://github.com/slsa-framework/slsa-verifier).